One murder, too many questions

 Abdur Rauf, a personal assistant of Azim, told The Daily Star, "We were supposed to go Kolkata on July 3, but we did not get any authorisation.
 We do not know when the authorisation will come."

-Further complicating matters, three individuals, initially confessing to the crime today recanted their statements, claiming they were coerced in custody.
+Further complicating matters, three individuals who initially confessed to the crime, yesterday recanted their statements, claiming they were coerced in custody.

 Was Azim eliminated in a gold-smuggling power struggle?
 Was he killed by his political rivals?
 Or is there something more sinister at play? -- these questions now surround the murder mystery.